 Her 2013 directing debut THE HILL, about the demolition of an African-American neighborhood in New Haven, CT, premiered on the PBS series America Reframed and won best documentary at Greenpoint Film Festival and Honorable Mention for the Paul Robeson Award.

 Her 2013 film SCHOOL’S OUT, about a forest kindergarten in Switzerland, premiered on the PBS series Natural Heroes, won best short at Prescott Film Festival, Colorado Environmental Film Festival and Columbus International Film Festival, and was written about on Slate, in The Atlantic, and in National Geographic.
 With screenings at over 100 festivals and public screenings around the world, SCHOOL’S OUT sparked a movement among early childhood educators to set up their own versions of an outdoor kindergarten.

 Lisa has taught filmmaking at Yale University, Wesleyan University, Colorado College and Trinity College and currently teaches at the School of Theatre, Film and Television and the James E. Rogers School of Law at the University of Arizona.

 She just finished work on the feature documentary MISSING IN BROOKS COUNTY, which is set to premiere later this year and has received funding from ITVS, Perspective Fund, LEF Foundation, Mountainfilm, and is Executive Produced by Abigail Disney and Gini Reticker at Fork Films.
-The film will air on PBS in 2021.
+The film will air on the PBS series Independent Lens in 2021.
 Lisa spent the spring of 2019 on a Fulbright Scholarship in Toronto working on the feature documentary SAFE HAVEN about U.S. war resisters in Canada and the short film SOLEDAD about an asylum case.
 Both films are currently screening at film festivals around the country.